HeatherAn/recommended-coding-practices/14-Project-Structure.md

 ## General Structure

-In order for your project to be easily understood by your **future self and others** (your supervisor, your collaborators), the project must have a **proper directory structure**.
+In order for your project to be easily understood by your **future self and others**, the project must have a **proper directory structure**.

 As a rule-of-thumb a proper directory structure should have as a minimum the following content: